 - Your competitors are doing it

-You’ve got to be in it to win it.
-91% of B2B marketers use content marketing, and 86% of B2C marketers do.
+You’ve got to be in content marketing to win it, and 86% of B2C marketers are.
 If you’re not, your potential customers will just be forming a long queue to visit your competitors.

-There are 2 million new blog posts published every day, according to Mashable.
-And 81% of marketers plan to increasetheir use of original written content Google penalises duplicate content.
-Your competitors are planning to get ahead – so you should too
+There are 4.4 million new blog posts published every day, according to Worldometers.
+And, according to the Content Marketing Institute, 37% of B2C marketers plan to increase their content marketing budget.
+Your competitors are planning to get ahead – so you should too.

 - You don’t have to have a big marketing team to do content marketing effectively

 Larger businesses will often have different roles within the marketing team to focus on content marketing and content creation.
 But that’s not your only option.